- Get Involved

 • Learn about an endangered species.
 Make a report to your den that includes a picture, how the species came to be endangered, and what is being done to save it.

-Wildlife Conservation Pin - 2 ½ hour session ($8 per scout)
+Wildlife Conservation Pin - 2 hour session ($35 per group of up to 15 scouts)

 Earn the Wildlife Conservation belt loop, and complete the following requirements:

 • Collect and read five newspaper or magazine articles that discuss conservation of wildlife and report to your family or den what you learn.